 What we do…

-Clayton Kuhles of Prescott, AZ has reached 25 crashed aircraft missing for decades, thereby accounting for 206 personnel listed as MIA or KIA.
-All aircraft have been US military, except for 1 RAF aircraft.
-In some cases, Clayton was able to carry out remains of the missing personnel and bring closure to their families.
-His expeditions are almost entirely self-funded.
-Your tax-deductible donation to MIA Recoveries, Inc will help fund these ongoing MIA recovery missions.
-This video was produced by azfamily.com.
+Clayton Kuhles of Prescott, AZ and his team have reached 25 crashed aircraft missing for decades, thereby accounting for 250 personnel listed as MIA or KIA.
+All aircraft have been US military, except for 3 CNAC aircraft and 1 RAF aircraft.
+In some cases, Clayton was able to carry out remains of the missing personnel and bring closure to those families.
+His MIA expeditions are mostly self-funded and receive no funding assistance from the US government.
+Your tax-deductible funding donation to MIA Recoveries, Inc will help fund these ongoing MIA expeditions and bring closure to more families.
+This video was produced by azfamily.com